-How to Qualify for a Labour Market Impact Assessment Work Permit in Canada?
+Labour Market Impact Assessment Work Permit Process in Canada

 If Employers hire a temporary worker through the TFWP, they will need to apply for an LMIA and pay the related fee.